AliAtaollahi/CPS_IOT_HW/README.md

     return QHttpServerResponse(result, statusCode);
 }
 ```
-This setup ensures robust handling of access control requests, providing secure and efficient authentication management tailored to the needs of the IoT system.

 #### `employee.cpp` & `employee.h`
 These files define and implement the Employee class, responsible for encapsulating employee-related data within the system.